 - The publication

-I'm most proud of this year is with my student Forough (first
+I'm most proud of in 2016 is with my student Forough (first

 publication with student who started at Colorado).
 It is a task-based